GNOME/orca/docs/user-extensions.md

 folder chooser instead.

 Color preferences are stored as hex strings such as `#ffffff`.

+Info entries are not stored as settings.
+They only add explanatory text to the generated dialog.

 String-list preferences can include an optional item validator and error message for values that need extension-specific validation.